New York Knicks, Phil Jackson part ways after dismal three-year run

 Then Jackson said before the draft that he was listening to offers for Porzingis, the 21-year-old forward from Latvia whom he drafted with the No. 4 pick in 2015 in one of his few successful moves.

+Coach Jeff Hornacek, in Orlando with the Knicks’ team preparing for summer league, thanked Jackson for bringing him to New York last summer.

+“It’s a tough day for us but our group, really our focus is to get this team better, continue to build our young players and figure out a way to win,” Hornacek said.
+“We have a lot of time before the regular season and we will figure that out.”

-Jackson believed the Knicks would compete for a playoff berth last season after he traded for Derrick Rose, signed Joakim Noah and Courtney Lee and hired Jeff Hornacek to coach.
+Jackson believed the Knicks would compete for a playoff berth last season after he traded for Derrick Rose, signed Joakim Noah and Courtney Lee and hired Hornacek.
 But after a solid start, they quickly spiraled toward their familiar position at the bottom of the Eastern Conference and finished 31-51.

 Despite all that, Dolan said during an ESPN Radio interview in February that he would allow Jackson to finish his contract, and the sides picked up the mutual two-year option on Jackson’s contract.